Frequently Asked Questions

 b.
 Purchase special materials, molding, or cosmetic hardware to hide exposed cables.

 c.
 Remove, repair, or build structures to hide or support the HughesNet System.

-What is included with a professional installation?
+What is included in a standard installation?

 a. desktop computer (connected to modem with a HughesNet supplied LAN cable)

 c. tablet (Apple iPad, etc.)